How someone in Spain can get documents legalised, witnessed or certified, take an oath of British citizenship and obtain informative notes.

 Legalise a document

 This service is for customers who require confirmation that the signature, seal or stamp on a document is genuine.
-It does not certify the authenticity or a document or give approval of its content.
-UK public documents can be legalised by the Legalisation Office.
+It does not certify the authenticity of a document or give approval of its content.
+The British Consulates in Spain do not legalise UK documents with the Hague Apostille therefore UK public documents must be legalised by the Legalisation Office.

 Convert a civil partnership to marriage